Onique-Unique/Applicant-Tracking-System-Scanner/README.md

 Using ATS Scanners online for awhile, i was always intrigued on the backend of how these systems actually work and if it can be replicated into python programming.
 It is clearly evident now that it is possible to create an ATS Scanner using python and now the best part is; It is ABSOLUTELY FREE....
 No more having to purchase online subscriptions to use ATS Scanners online, I now have created my own and made my code available to you.
 Enjoy!!

 p.s Newly Updated, This ATS Program now is in sync with Web Automation scripts that is able to Open Web Browser - Chrome, Utilizing a Free Online ATS Resume Scanner and Automate the entry fields, filling in resume input box compare to job description input box to get more in-depth insights and a secondary opinion regarding how well your resume matches a job description.

+# Within this program you will be able to:

+#### Import and Convert PDF File to Docx
+#### Import and Convert Docx File to txt
+#### Save Converted Files to system

+# This program has the following:

+#### Comparing resume to a Job Description
+#### Retrieve Similarity score between resume and Job Description
+#### A resume match percentage and an optimised score percentage
+#### Retrieve Keyword differences between resume and Job Description
+#### An Industry Score out of 10 for how well your resume fits an industry
+#### Ability to outsource additional reference score to compare via an Automated web browser using Selenium

+## Using this program you will be able to Find the correct Keywords needed for your resume to be a highly considered candidate.